$\pi$-PIC: a framework for modular particle-in-cell developments and simulations: Extensions

 \subsection{Mapping of tightly focused laser pulses}

 Tightly focused laser pulses are central to studies of high-intensity laser–matter interactions \cite{Mourou2006, Marklund2006}, fundamental quantum systems \cite{DiPiazza2012} and various areas of attosecond physics \cite{Krausz2009}.
 While analytical methods exist \cite{Davis1979, Couture1981, Fedotov2007, Sepke2006, Salamin2006} to describe the propagation of their associated electromagnetic fields, numerical approaches provide a more direct and flexible alternative, free from the inaccuracies introduced by simplifying assumptions.
 Such computations are particularly relevant for vacuum electron acceleration \cite{Popov2008}, and radiation generation driven by laser–electron dynamics, where interactions are highly sensitive to the structure of the focal electromagnetic field \cite{Cardenas2019, Gonoskov2011, Harvey2016}.
 However, numerical techniques based on direct integration of Green’s functions or FDTD methods can be computationally intensive and prone to numerical dispersion.
 Spectral field solvers on the other hand, as implemented in $\pi$-PIC, leverage fast Fourier transforms to evolve the electromagnetic field.
 This enables dispersion-free computation of the focal field of tightly focused laser pulses, given a known far-field profile, within a single time step.
-Despite this advantage, the simulation box $\Omega_B$ must be sufficiently large to encompass the initial laser pulse profile.
-Consequently, excessive computational effort is spent evolving the simulation in regions where no significant dynamics occur, even though the physical interaction of interest is many times confined to a much smaller box $\Omega_b \subseteq \Omega_B$ (see fig.~\ref{fig:periodic_mapping_case}).
-To avoid this computational overhead, the periodic boundary conditions imposed by spectral solvers can be leveraged.
-In what follows, we further develop the approach proposed in \cite{panova2021optimized}: since the divergence of previously focused radiation defined in a space with cyclic geometry results in overlaying and summing of electromagnetic radiation, one can time reverse this process and obtain a focused radiation by time advancement of summed, overlaid radiation before focusing.
+Despite this advantage, the simulation box must be sufficiently large to encompass the initial laser pulse profile.
+Consequently, excessive computational effort is spent evolving the simulation in regions where no significant dynamics occur, even though the physical interaction of interest is many times confined to a much smaller box (see the shaded region in \cref{fig:periodic_mapping_case}.(a)).